 Another way that mold has impacted my life is in the hunt for accommodations.
 I have moved several times in my adult life, and once has been to a basement apartment.
 In retrospect, this was a bad decision.
 But the rent was cheap!
 I thought that if I cleaned thoroughly, sprayed with mold removal spray, and kept a dehumidifier running 24/7 that I would be okay.
 I was not.
 I had asthma attacks daily, and felt really tired all the time.
 I have to say that there is no substitute for actually having mold professionally removed.
 After six months of frustration, I called in an expert.
 Without his help removing the mold, I definitely wouldn’t have been able to make it through the next six months of that lease.
 It eased my symptoms significantly until I was able to move out.

-Because I know how mold has impacted me throughout my life, I have been interested to know what the research says about mold and its effect on respiratory illness.
+Because I know how mold has impacted me throughout my life, I have been interested to know what the research says about mold and its effect on health and respiratory illness.
 In the name of finding robust scientific data, I searched for meta-analyses that addressed mold and upper respiratory tract symptoms.
 In a meta-analysis from 20071, the findings make sense with what I’ve experienced in my life: mold is associated with an increase of 30-50% of negative respiratory health outcomes.
 People who live in homes with visible signs of dampness and/or mold were 1.7 times more likely to have upper respiratory tract symptoms, which was found to be statistically significant.
 Something that resonated with me is that children were especially shown to be affected by this, with a higher likelihood of having a wheeze or cough.

 The article went on to point out that building dampness could be a public health issue, as around 20% of homes have problems with mold and/or dampness.
 This doesn’t surprise me, especially due to the association between mold and respiratory symptoms in children.
 I can only imagine the impact that addressing mold as a public health issue could have on reducing these symptoms and all the other problems that come with them that I experienced in my own life.
 The study also concluded that because of these results, there should be a focus on preventing mold or dampness, as well as taking measures to eliminate mold if it’s already present.